Entropy-Assisted Nanosecond stochastic operation in perpendicular superparamagnetic tunnel junctions

-The computed values of $\tau_0^\mathrm{P}$ are presented in Fig.~\ref{fig:simus}(c).
-For the considered values of field and anisotropy, $\tau_{0}^{\mathrm{P}}$ spans from a few femtoseconds to a few picoseconds, i.e., up to 6 orders of magnitude lower than the value of 1~ns typically considered in the literature~\cite{weller1999thermal, chen2010advances, lederman1994measurement,sampaio2016disruptive,kanai2021theory}.
-These seemingly unphysical values stem from the larger number of states available to thermal fluctuations at the saddle point in the presence of a domain wall, compared to the metastable uniform state~\cite{desplat_2020,desplat2020quantifying}.
-This results in a large entropic contribution to the prefactor, which is contained in $\Omega_0^\mathrm{P}$.
-In that sense, the Arrhenius prefactor is not an attempt time.
+The computed values of $\tau_0^\mathrm{P}$ are presented in Figs.~\ref{fig:simus}(b, d), and are divided by 2 to account for the 2 equivalent saddle points~\cite{desplat_2020}.
+We find $\tau_{0}^{\mathrm{P}}$ in the 0.1-10~fs range, i.e., up to 7 orders of magnitude lower than the value of 1~ns typically considered in the literature~\cite{weller1999thermal, chen2010advances, lederman1994measurement,Chaves2015thermal,sampaio2016disruptive,kanai2021theory}.
+Such values stem from the larger number of states available to thermal fluctuations at the saddle point in the presence of a domain wall, compared to the uniform state, which results in a large entropic contribution.
+In that sense, the Arrhenius prefactor is not a physical attempt time.
 Moreover, for families of transitions obtained by varying the anisotropy, and the DMI, this system was shown to exhibit Meyer-Neldel compensation~\cite{desplat_2020, desplat2020quantifying}, whereby $\tau_0\propto e^{-\Delta E}$~\cite{peacock1982compensation,yelon1990microscopic,yelon1992origin}.
-In the inset of Fig.~\ref{fig:simus}(c), $\tau_0^\mathrm{P}$ is shown in logarithmic scale as a function of the energy barrier for $K=43$~kJ/m$^3$.
-The graph is approximately a straight line, implying that compensation also tends to occur when the magnetic field varies.
-For the lower values of $K$, however, compensation seems to progressively disappear with the lower barrier~\cite{peacock1982compensation, yelon1990microscopic}.
+In the insets of Figs.~\ref{fig:simus}(b, d), $\tau_0^\mathrm{P}$ is shown in logarithmic scale as a function of the energy barriers obtained as a function of $H_\parallel$, and $H_\perp$.
+For $H_\perp$, the graphs are approximately straight lines, implying that compensation also tends to occur under a perpendicular magnetic field.
+Along with the linear barrier dependence on $H_\perp$, this agrees with the observation that the measured dwell times in Figs.~\ref{fig_2}(d, e) scale like $e^{\mp \mu_0 H_\perp M_S V}$.
+We note that this was also reported in Ref.~\cite{hayakawa2021nanosecond}, but was attributed to a macrospin-like behavior.
+Under $H_\parallel$, the system does not seem to exhibit compensation, although the prefactor assumes similarly low values.